 What is “Ngolo”?

-‘Ngolo’ in South-South Nigeria also known as Whelks, are marine snails – they are also known as gastropods, or edible mollusks.
+‘Ngolo’ in South-South Nigeria, also known as Whelks, are marine snails – also known as gastropods or edible mollusks.
 In the United States, they are more commonly known as scungilli.
 Source: @ruttsocean